The 100-m Green Bank Telescope (GBT) in West Virginia.

-Bringing the world's largest radio telescope to the F&M campus.
+Bringing the search for graviational waves to the F&M campus.

-The NANOStars research and education program is part of NANOGrav, an effort to detect gravitational waves using pulsar timing.
-NANOStars allows F&M students to use the Arecibo radio telescope and other premier observatories around the world for pulsar search and timing projects.
-The students operate the telescope remotely from F&M and are primarily involved in searching the Galaxy for radio pulsars and timing those pulsars.
-NANOStars students also search the data collected using a pulsar candidate viewer to identify new radio pulsars.
+The NANOStars research and education program is part of the NANOGrav Physics Frontiers Center, an effort to detect gravitational waves using pulsar timing.
+NANOStars allows F&M students to use the premier radio observatories around the world for pulsar projects.
+NANOStars students search the data collected using a pulsar candidate viewer to identify new radio pulsars.
 These pulsars are then confirmed and further studied.

 The NANOStars students at F&M are: